sujeetkrjaiswal/ig-redesigned/README.md

 Things that are implemented

+- Configured with travis, for auto deployment to firebase hosting
 - A command-line utility to parse Instagram Response (saved as sample.json), and download all the images, thumnails etc and creates an JSON format (as data.json) to be used for the applicstion.
 - All the data are stored in IndexedDB and all the operations are done assuming this as the data source
 - User can `comment`, only last 2 comments are shown with posts